This article has been updated as of February 3, 2020, from an earlier version.

 BD Wong, Linus

 Before Charlie Brown, Wong won a Tony Award and Drama Desk Award for his groundbreaking performance in M. Butterfly.
 After Charlie Brown, he returned to Broadway in the 2004 Pacific Overtures.
-After starring as Dr. George Huang on Law & Order: Special Victims Unit for 15 years, Wong voiced Dr. Henry Wu on the TV series Lego Jurassic World and held small roles on Madam Secretary, Gotham, American Horror Story and Mr. Robot.
-He recently appeared in Atlantic Theater Company’s New York premiere production of The Great Leap in June 2018.
+After starring as Dr. George Huang on Law & Order: Special Victims Unit for 15 years, Wong voiced Dr. Henry Wu on the TV series Lego Jurassic World and held small roles on Madam Secretary, Gotham, and American Horror Story.
+He appeared in Atlantic Theater Company’s New York premiere production of The Great Leap in June 2018.
+He is a series regular on the acclaimed Mr. Robot and the new series Awkwafina Is Nora From Queens.

 Flip through the original production photos below: